coder-mike/microvium/doc/deployment.md

 git push --tags origin
 ```

-Then go to github and and create a new release, with the same naming format `vX.X.X`:
+Then go to github and and create a new release off this tag, with the same naming format `vX.X.X`:

 https://github.com/coder-mike/microvium/releases